zaynezira/ogbu_test/README.md

 	This is a tutorial
 	for ogbu learing git

 	adding to the readme file for updates also fixing bugs for updates

+	added text for commit test